Haidarooz/HSB-Demo/README.md

 # HSB-Demo

-The purpose of this app is to manipulate the color space HSB (Hue, Saturation, Brightness) of a given image.
+The purpose of this iOS app is to manipulate the color space HSB (Hue, Saturation, Brightness) of a given image.

 Each will of these will be tweaked using a slider (a modified version of [ColorSlider](https://github.com/gizmosachin/ColorSlider)).

+Written in Swift.